st01c/st01c.github.io/_pages/about.md

 description: About page, personal website Martin Zeilinger.
 featured_image:
 ---
-After many years in Vienna, Toronto, and London, I' currently based in Dundee, Scotland, where I now hold a research and teaching position as [Senior Lecturer in Computational Arts & Technology](https://rke.abertay.ac.uk/en/persons/martin-zeilinger) at Abertay University.
+After many years in Vienna, Toronto, and London, I'm currently based in Dundee, Scotland, where I hold a research and teaching position as [Senior Lecturer in Computational Arts & Technology](https://rke.abertay.ac.uk/en/persons/martin-zeilinger) at Abertay University.

 Much of my current work focuses on artistic and activist experimentation with emerging technologies – specifically artificial intelligence and distributed ledger technologies (aka, the blockchain and 'crypto art').
 This frames a broader interest in digital art, appropriation-based art practices, theories of cultural ownership and intellectual property, political economies of new media, and aspects of experimental videogame culture.